mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Because DATAGRAMs are an extension to QUIC, they inherit a great deal of functionality from QUIC (much of which is described in {{motivations}}); so much so that it is easier to explain what DATAGRAMs do NOT inherit.

 * DATAGRAM frames do not provide any explicit flow control signaling.
 This means that a QUIC receiver might not be able to commit the necessary resources to process incoming frames, but the purpose for DATAGRAM frames is to carry application-level information that can be lost and will not be retransmitted.
 * DATAGRAM frames do inherit the QUIC connection's congestion controller.
-This means that although there is no frame-level flow control, DATAGRAM frames might be delayed until the controller allows them to be sent or dropped (with an optional notification to the sending application).
+This means that although there is no frame-level flow control, DATAGRAM frames can be delayed until the controller allows them to be sent or dropped (with an optional notification to the sending application).
 Implementations can also delay sending DATAGRAM frames to maintain consistent packet pacing (as described in {{Section 7.7 of ?RFC9002}}), and can allow an application to specify a sending expiration time, but these capabilities are not mandated by the standard and might not be present in all implementations.
 * DATAGRAM frames cannot be fragmented.
 They are limited in size by the max_datagram_frame_size transport parameter, and further limited by the max_udp_payload_size transport parameter and the Path MTU between endpoints.
 * DATAGRAM frames belong to a QUIC connection as a whole.
 There is no QUIC-level way to multiplex/demultiplex DATAGRAM frames within a single QUIC connection.
 Any multiplexing identifiers must be added, interpreted, and removed by an application, and they will be sent as part of the payload of the DATAGRAM frame itself.

-Because DATAGRAMs are an extension to QUIC, a RoQ endpoint cannot assume that another RoQ endpoint supports that extension.
+Because DATAGRAMs are an extension to QUIC, a RoQ endpoint cannot assume that its peer supports this extension.
-The RoQ endpoint might discover that its peer RoQ endpoint does not support DATAGRAMs as part of the signaling process to set up QUIC connections but might also discover that its peer has not negotiated the use of this extension during the QUIC handshake.
+The RoQ endpoint might discover that its peer does not support DATAGRAMs in one of two ways:

+* as part of the signaling process to set up QUIC connections, or
+* during negotiation of the DATAGRAM extension during the QUIC handshake.

-When this happens, the RoQ endpoint needs to make a decision about what to do next.
+When either of these situations happen, the RoQ endpoint needs to make a decision about what to do next.

 * If the use of DATAGRAMs was critical for the application, the endpoint can simply close the QUIC connection, allowing someone or something to correct this mismatch, so that DATAGRAMs can be used.
 * If the use of DATAGRAMs was not critical for the application, the endpoint can negotiate the use of QUIC STREAM frames instead.